-Besides the ancient Greek monuments, Greece is known for its scenic landscapes with picturesque villages and stunning beaches such as Elafonissi Beach on the island of Crete.
+Besides the ancient Greek monuments, Greece is known for its scenic landscapes with picturesque villages and towns such as Oia on the island of Santorini and stunning beaches such as Elafonissi Beach on the island of Crete.

 Elafonissi Beach on Crete

 The windmills on the island of Mykonos were built in the 16th century and are a prominent landmark.
-The island of the Cyclades is amongst the windiest in Greece.
+Mykonos, one island of the Cyclades is amongst the windiest places in Greece.
 The power of the wind was mainly used here to mill grains such as wheat.

 Greece Facts | Greek People